Updated: September 21, 2021

 Optionally, admins can enforce 2-Step Verification by selecting the "Make 2-Step Verification mandatory" option.

-Devices, Status & Actions
+How to View and Manage Devices, Status & Actions

 Once enabled, admins can see the status for each user, add or reset their secret key, or revoke all devices.